AlexRogalskiy/opa-helm-charts/CONTRIBUTING.md

 1. Remember to sign off your commits as described above
 1. Submit a pull request

-***NOTE***: In order to make testing and merging of PRs easier, please submit changes to multiple charts in separate PRs.
+***NOTE***: To make testing and merging of PRs easier, please submit changes to multiple charts in separate PRs.

 ### Technical Requirements